Siddhartha1234/iithsoc-ideas/data/faq/application_template.md

 Other Commitments
 -----------------

-- Do you have any other commitments during the GSoC period, May 8th to August 29th?
+- Do you have any other commitments during the &lambda; SoC period, May 8th to August 29th?

     - We don't penalize students for needing adjustments to schedule if